 Carnegie Mellon University’s Center for Building Performance and Diagnostics (CBPD) works to improve all aspects of building performance by examining how buildings achieve efficiency and how they can improve.

 Established in 2006, the RCI expands participatory urban design practices through curriculum development, interdisciplinary urban design research, and cross-disciplinary partnerships.
 Its mission is to catalyze sustainable urban futures and promote excellence in participatory urban design.
 It is a key collaborator in Pittsburgh's revitalization and provides a forum for leading urbanists to collaborate around the most significant challenges for cities.

-Building performance is, of course, a key component of any design process—but designing good building performance is completely different from implementing it.
-The Center for Building Performance and Diagnostics (CBPD) came into being when architecture had managed to become highly efficient in terms of energy usage, but inefficient to the point of failing relative to daylighting and human conditions.
-The CBPD set out to optimize energy, the human condition, and daylighting—altogether, Total Building Performance—taking into account all aspects of building performance, how buildings achieve efficiency, and how to improve.
+Building performance is a key component of any design process—but designing for good building performance is completely different from implementing it.
+The CBPD came about at a time when architecture had become highly energy efficient, but less efficient at providing natural daylight and comfort for its occupants.
+The CBPD set out to optimize energy performance, human comfort, and daylighting altogether into total building performance.
+This approach takes into account all aspects of building performance, how buildings achieve efficiency, and how to improve.

-Many of the CBPD's research faculty also teach undergraduate courses; in them, undergraduate students work alongside the world's leading experts on cutting-edge building performance research.
-And students in the MSSD, MSBPD, and PhD-BPD programs call CBPD their home.
+Many of the CBPD's research faculty also teach undergraduate courses.
+In these courses, undergraduate students work alongside the world's leading experts on cutting-edge building performance research.
+View the full list of CBPD faculty below.